-In addition to this, the Trust retains central expenditure controls, which were implemented in April 2023, overseen directly by the Chief Executive to reduce levels of discretionary spend, and a staff appointment approval process to ensure that where there is an opportunity to reduce expenditure, this is properly considered in the context of the Trusts reserves position and to ensure that the Trust is able to continue to operate as a going concern a.
+In addition to this, the Trust retains central expenditure controls, which were first implemented in April 2023, overseen directly by the Chief Executive to reduce levels of discretionary spend, and a staff appointment approval process to ensure that where there is an opportunity to reduce expenditure, this is properly considered in the context of the Trusts reserves position and to ensure that the Trust is able to continue to operate as a going concern.

+a.
 Reserves policy

-The in year deficit figure excluding pension and restricted fixed asset reserves for 2023 is £726,458 (2022: surplus of £219,110).
+The in year deficit figure excluding pension and restricted fixed asset reserves for 2024 is £393,898 (2023: deficit of £726,458).

-At the end of the year, unrestricted reserves stood at £96,821 (2022: £971,856) and the General Annual Grant (GAG) reserves stood at £nil (2022: £nil).
-The combined balance of these two funds at 31 August 2023 was £96,821 (2022: £971,856).
-The policy is to maintain/build free reserves to one month's salary cost, which currently equates to £2,717,632.
+At the end of the year, unrestricted reserves stood at a deficit balance of (£255,469) (2023: surplus £96,821) and the General Annual Grant (GAG) reserves stood at £nil (2023: £nil).
+The Trust has set a surplus budget of £302k which enables the recovery of the negative reserves position to a surplus position during the year 2024/25.

+Trustees deem it prudent to retain a target level of 5% of income for free reserves.
 The Trust is not currently able to meet this objective and will look to improve its current reserve levels over the next 3 years to meet a minimum target level of 5% of income, in line with guidance from the Education and Skills Funding Agency (ESFA).

-The balance on reserves (being unrestricted funds plus restricted general funds, excluding pension funds) was £216,349 (2022: £1,130,743).
+The aggregate of reserves balances (being unrestricted funds plus restricted general funds, excluding pension funds) was a deficit balance of (£177,549) (2023: surplus £216,349).